SomeTechyGuy/Free-Dev-Stuff/README.md

 ### This repo lists free developer resources that are free forever with no payment method needed.

-### WARNING: This website uses a link shortener that monetizes me and no it's not Linkvertise

 ### To contact me, my email is [c@cstuff.cz](mailto:c@cstuff.cz).

 ### The website for Free Dev Stuff is [here](https://freedevstuff.cstuff.cz)